-In July 2020, the Company entered into a consultation services arrangement (the "Corium Consulting Agreement") with Corium, Inc. ("Corium") under which Corium engaged the Company to guide the product development and regulatory activities for certain current and potential future products in Corium's portfolio, as well as continue supporting preparation for the potential commercial launch of KP415 (together, "Corium Consulting Services").
-Corium is a portfolio company of Gurnet Point Capital and has been tasked with leading all commercialization activities for KP415 under the KP415 License Agreement, as discussed above.
+In July 2020, the Company entered into a consultation services arrangement (the "Corium Consulting Agreement") with Corium, Inc. ("Corium") under which Corium engaged the Company to guide the product development and regulatory activities for certain current and potential future products in Corium's portfolio, as well as continue supporting preparation for the potential commercial launch of AZSTARYS (together, "Corium Consulting Services").
+Corium is a portfolio company of Gurnet Point Capital and is responsible for leading all commercialization activities for AZSTARYS under the KP415 License Agreement, as discussed above.